AnazThaj/100-days-of-code/r1-log.md

 ### R1D2: June 02

 **Today's Progress**: Dipped into CSS box model, as well as class 5 of #100Devs @leonnoel homework included.

 **Thoughts**: “There is scarcely any passion without struggle." - Albert Camus

 ### R1D3: June 03

 **Today's Progress**: Completed the first practice problem from shayhowe.com - Building Your First Web Page.

 **Thoughts**: “Only those who will risk going too far can possibly find out how far one can go.” - T. S. Eliot

 ### R1D4: June 04

 **Today's Progress**: Plowed through the third and fourth lessons from. http://shayhowe.com - Building Your First Web Page

 **Thoughts**: “Continuous effort - not strength or intelligence - is the key to unlocking our potential.” - Winston S. Churchill

 ### R1D5: June 05

 **Today's Progress**: Successfully finished 1 of 2 homework due for class #06 #100Devs

 **Thoughts**: "In the realm of ideas everything depends on enthusiasm... in the real world all rests on perseverance." -Goethe

+### R1D6: June 05

+**Today's Progress**: CSS positioning: float, relative, and absolute with the practice problem completed.
+It was a bit challenging as a first timer.

+**Thoughts**: "Being challenged in life is inevitable, being defeated is optional" -Roger Crawford